 If you register as a single-election committee, you only do one set-up, which will cover multiple years including the year in which your election will take place.

 If you register as a continuing committee, you will be required to set up a new committee each calendar year.
 This requires that you set up C-4 reporting periods, carry forward cash from the previous year and go through the process of importing your contacts each year.

 There is another advantage of registering as a single-election committee, especially if your committee needs to be active in two elections in the same calendar year (For example, if the first ballot measure did not pass).
 Filing a separate registration for each election allows you to segregate contributions and expenses for each election.
 In this case you would finalize the first single-election committee and re-register for the second single-election committee.

 To register your campaign:

 Go to the PDC political committee registration system and file a new registration for your campaign.
-(Learn more about how to register a new committee in this video.)

 Don't amend an old registration.
 Make sure to file a new registration.

 The system will ask you "Is this committee established in anticipation of a particular election?"
 Click the "yes" button there to register a separate campaign just for that election, even if your group has been around for years.
 If you click "no," we'll treat your group as a continuing committee.